b0ink/csgo-chaos-mod/NEW_EFFECTS.md

 public void Chaos_EffectName_INIT(){
 	/*

 	Runs on plugin start.
-Use this to Hook Events eg.
+Use this to Hook Events.
+This will only run ONCE. eg.
 		HookEvent("bullet_impact", Chaos_EffectName_Event_BulletImpact);
-		SDKHook("
 	*/
 }